 The removed fat is then carefully sterilized and washed before being injected deep into the buttocks.
 This procedure of removing fat from other areas of the body and reintroducing it into the buttocks is known as autologous fat transfer and is what separates the Brazilian Butt Lift from other buttock augmentation procedures.

 Once the initial swelling and bruising have subsided, patients should begin to see the procedure’s initial results within a few weeks.
 However, the buttocks may not settle into their final, newly sculpted shape until four to six weeks following the procedure.
 Patients are also advised that any weight gain may be seen in areas of the body where fat was not removed.

 Reasons for a Revision Brazilian Butt Lift Procedure

 Perhaps the most common reason for patients requesting a revision of their Brazilian Butt Lift procedure is if an inadequate amount of fat was removed from other areas of the body to provide enough lift and definition to the buttocks.
 In other cases, there may be lumps or dimples to the skin if the fat was unevenly removed.
 In such cases, Dr. Marin would perform another liposuction procedure to harvest more fat to be injected into the buttocks or even out the skin’s appearance by either removing more fat, or injecting some back into areas where too much fat was removed.

-In other cases, patients may feel that too much fat was added to the buttocks, or that it was not done in a way to make the buttocks look even on both sides.
-In such cases, Dr. Marin will remove fat from some areas of the buttocks and may then re-inject it into other areas that were not properly contoured enough.
+In other cases, patients may feel that too much fat was added to the buttocks or that it was not done in a way to make the buttocks look even on both sides.
+In such cases, Dr. Marin will remove fat from some buttocks areas and re-inject it into other areas that were not correctly contoured enough.